Marketing

 Group by Demographics

 Start with the basics: age, gender, location, or occupation.
 These details help you tailor content to specific groups.
 For instance, if you run an online store selling skateboard decks, you might send bold, edgy designs to teens and young adults, while offering minimalist, eco-friendly boards to older, environmentally conscious subscribers.
+Use subscriber preference data in email tools to collect this info via signup forms or purchase data, then group your audience accordingly.
+Here’s how to get started:

 • Add fields to your signup forms for age range or location.